castle/castle-cloudflare-worker-sample/README.md

 ### Cloudflare

 If you're going to use the `Deploy with Workers` option (see below), you'll need your Cloudflare account ID and an API Token.
-(This integration has been tested with a Cloudflare API Token created with the Cloudflare "Edit Worker" token template.)

 ## Installation